WardGr/linkShortener/README.md

-# ShortLink API
+# BoozyDev LinkShortener API
 ## Overview
-ShortLink is a simple API for creating and managing short links.
+boozyLinks is a simple API for creating and managing short links.
 It allows you to generate unique short keys for your long URLs, making them easier to share and manage.

 ## Features
 - **Create Short Links:** Generate short keys for your long URLs.